Gigitsu/torchpress/blogs/deep_learning_with_torch_step_6_nngraph.md

 ```
 ![MLP](images/MLP.png)

-Read this diagram from top to bottom, with the first and last nodes being *dummy* nodes that regroup all inputs and outputs of the graph.
+The first and last nodes are *dummy nodes* and regroup all inputs and outputs of the graph.
 The `module` entry describes the function of the node, as applies to `input`, and producing a result of the shape `gradOutput`; `mapindex` contains pointers to the parent nodes.

+### Example 2

 This is a simple example but you can create arbitrarily complex networks with the same semplicity.

 As example we can create a `module` that takes 2 inputs and 2 outputs

 ```lua
 h1 = nn.Linear(20, 20)()
 h2 = nn.Linear(10, 10)()